 In connection with and effective upon the closing of this offering, our compensation committee also has established a cash bonus program contingent upon the closing of this offering.
 Under this program, our compensation committee awarded a cash bonus of \$100,000 to Mr. Waibel and a cash bonus of \$500,000 to Mr. Verfuerth.
 It also approved cash bonuses totaling \$150,000 to key employees other than our NEOs payable upon the closing of this offering.
 Our compensation committee also granted an additional award to Mr. Verfuerth consisting of a potential stock price performance cash bonus of \$100,000 per each \$1.00 that the price of a share of our common stock has increased over the initial public offering price in this offering as of the first annual anniversary date of the closing of this offering.
 Mr. Verfuerth's stock price performance cash bonus is capped at \$1.5 million.
-In establishing these bonus awards, our compensation committee focused in particular on similar types of bonus awards granted to certain executives of two companies in our industry peer group, EnerNOC, Inc. and Comverge, Inc., in connection with their recent initial public offerings.
-EnerNOC, Inc. granted its chief executive officer and chief operating officer stock grants that had an approximate fair market value of \$1.4 million each at the time of its initial public offering and an approximate fair market value of \$2.5 million each at the time our compensation committee was establishing the cash bonus awards for our executives.
-Comverge, Inc. granted its chief executive officer and chief financial officer initial public offering bonuses of \$383,000 and \$10,000, respectively.
-Based on this quantitative information, our compensation committee subjectively determined that the foregoing award levels were appropriate to reward the extraordinary efforts of Messrs.
-Verfuerth and Waibel on behalf of our company and our shareholders prior to and in connection with this offering and, in Mr. Verfuerth's case, to help mitigate the potential adverse tax consequences that may be realized by Mr. Verfuerth and Ms. Verfuerth in connection with their repayment of certain loans from our company.
-See "- Long-Term Equity Incentive Compensation" for a description of the circumstances of Mr. Verfuerth's and Ms. Verfuerth's repayment of the loans and the related potential adverse tax consequences.
-Our compensation committee granted the stock price performance award to Mr. Verfuerth based on the foregoing quantitative data and as a means of providing significant additional motivation for Mr. Verfuerth to increase our share price and market capitalization over the first year after the closing of this offering.
-We determined the appropriate stock price thresholds and related bonus payment amounts with respect to Mr. Verfuerth's stock price performance cash bonus subjectively and with the understanding that each \$1.00 per share increase in our share price would approximate a \$25 million increase in our company's market capitalization after completion of this offering.
-We decided to cap Mr. Verfuerth's total potential stock price performance bonus at \$1.5 million so that, when taken together with Mr. Verfuerth's \$500,000 cash bonus to be paid upon closing of this offering, his total potential bonus amount would approximate the value of the initial public offering bonus award provided by EnerNOC, Inc. to its chief executive officer.
+Our compensation committee made these awards to Mr. Verfuerth as a means of providing significant motivation for Mr. Verfuerth to increase our share price and market capitalization over the first year after the closing of this offering, to reward Mr. Verfuerth's extraordinary efforts on behalf of our company and our shareholders prior to and in connection with this offering and to help mitigate the potential adverse tax consequences that may be realized by Mr. Verfuerth and Ms. Verfuerth's repayment of the loans and the related potential adverse tax consequences.